wp-plugins/dropbox-backup/readme.txt

 == Description ==

-Supports WordPress Backups to Local Storage or upload Backup to Dropbox.
+Supports WordPress Backup and Restore to/from Local Storage or upload Backups to Dropbox.

 * Local Backup: create the Full Backup of Web Page (Files + Database) and store this at Local Storage of the Site;
 * DropBox Backup: create the Full Backup (Files + Database) of Web Page at Local Storage and upload this to Dropbox;